TL;DR

 - Lesions in the throat or tonsil area

-- Systemic symptoms: unexplained weight loss, fatigue, joint pain, GI symptoms
+- Systemic symptoms: unexplained weight loss, fatigue, joint pain, GI symptoms — these may point to an underlying cause

 - First aphthous ulcer after age 40 (adult-onset RAS warrants investigation)